Patsrnpt/Exoplanet-Atmosphere/README.md

 ## Results

-*(Coming soon — this section will include comparison plots of Doppler shift measurements between the Ideal and Real cases, along with a summary of how spectral resolution impacts derived wind speeds.)*
+*(Coming soon: this section will include comparison plots of Doppler shift measurements between the Ideal and Real cases, along with a summary of how spectral resolution impacts derived wind speeds.)*

 ---